dwyl/home/town-council-requirements.md

   (even if just to say "This isn't required because no changes are being made")
-  + You will still need a couple of other support documents from said engineer to prove they are qualified professionals (like insurance and their membership of the 'Ordem de engenheiros'), but these are standard and they will know which ones they are
+  + You will still need a couple of other support documents from said engineer to prove they are qualified professionals (like insurance and their membership of the 'Ordem de engenheiros' = 'chartered engineers'), but these are standard and they will know which ones they are
-  + Each one of these will still set you back around €100-150 as they are essentially signing on to be accountable for the lack of a project (and it's easy :moneybag:)
+  + Each one of these will still set you back around €100-150 as they are essentially signing on to be accountable/responsible for the lack of a project (and it's easy 💰)

 ### The Gotchas

 Check the council's website for technical details and limitations on these.
 This is the current link for Braga: https://www.cm-braga.pt/pt/0101/municipio/camara-municipal/apoio-ao-cidadao/operacoes-urbanisticas
 More specifically, the `normas técnicas`: https://www.cm-braga.pt/archive/doc/Normas_Tecnicas_para_Entrega_de_Pedidos_de_Operacoes_Urbanisticas_em_Formato_Digital.pdf